 Any distinctions we have made to help clarify these five to team coaches disappear as soon as the lights go on.

 The moment belongs to the team.
 Whatever strength we have brought to the moment will support the team and the experience itself.
 Coaching the team will also be an invaluable opportunity to build those muscles.

 The opportunity to bring the transformative power of coaching to work teams in organizations is a privilege.

 We play an important role in the organizational development and cultural change taking place.

 It has the ability to improve team members’ lives in ways we never see, such as the way they engage with family, friends, and their communities as well.

-This is deeply satisfying and meaningful work, that can be aided by the utilization of a quality coaching service.
+This is deeply satisfying and meaningful work, that can be aided by the utilization of a quality team coaching service.